Aziza Mustafa Zadeh: Biography

 Aziza currently resides in Mainz, Germany, with her mother, Elza Mustafa Zadeh, who is also her manager.
 Her two favorite leisure activities, she says, are painting and sleeping.
-She is a vegetarian.
 She believes in God, though she does not consider herself as belonging to any religion.

 Baku Jazz Festival 2007

 Aziza visited Azerbaijan in June 2007 for the Baku Jazz Festival, starring in her own concert at the Azerbaijan State Academic Opera and Ballet Theater and headlining the end-of-festival concert at the open-air Green Theater.